drewww/prism/docs/source/making-a-roguelike/part4.rst

 pretty straightforward.
 Anything with health is attackable, and we apply our ``Damage`` action based on the ``Attacker`` component.

+Note that here, ``AttackTarget`` is an Actor with a Health component, and is passed into ``perform`` as ``attacked.`` This is more commonly how Targets are used, versus enforcing basic types like "number".

 .. code:: lua

    local AttackTarget = prism.Target()